Survival and maximum of spectrally negative branching L{\'e}vy processes with absorption: Introduction

 \section{Introduction}

-Consider a spectrally negative branching L\'evy process $X$ where the particles undergo dyadic branching at rate $\beta>0$, and are killed when entering the negative half-plane.
-More precisely, starting at $t=0$ from an initial particle located at $a>0$, the reproduction and dispersion mechanisms are defined as follow : \begin{enumerate} \item each particle waits for an exponential random time $\e$ of parameter $\beta$ and, if still alive, splits into two independent particles whose lives start at the location of their ancestor. \item between branching events, the particles move independently according to a spectrally negative L\'evy process $L$ but are killed when going below 0. \end{enumerate} Let us denote by ${\bf M}$ the all-time maximum location ever reached by a particle during the whole life of the process.
-The purpose of this paper is to give conditions under which the process dies out a.s. and then study the distribution of the (then finite) random variable ${\bf M}$.\\
+Consider a spectrally negative branching L\'evy process $X$ where the particles undergo dyadic branching at rate $\beta>0$, and are killed when entering the negative half-line.
+More precisely, starting at $t=0$ from an initial particle located at $a>0$, the reproduction and dispersion mechanisms are defined as follows: \begin{enumerate} \item { The spatial movements and the branching mechanism are independent.} \item \emph{Branching}: each particle waits for an exponential random time $\e$ of parameter $\beta$ and, if still alive, splits into two independent particles whose lives start at the location of their ancestor. \item \emph{Spatial motion}: between branching events, the particles move independently according to a spectrally negative L\'evy process $L$ but are killed when going below~0. \end{enumerate} Let us denote by $\textbf{M}$ the all-time maximum location ever reached by a particle during the whole life of the process.
+The purpose of this paper is to give conditions under which the process dies out a.s. and then study the distribution of the (then finite) random variable~$\textbf{M}$.\\

-As explained in \cite{MaSc}, such model may describe for instance the evolution of a population in which the positions of the particles represent their fitness.
-The fitness of each individual evolves as a spectrally negative L\'evy process, and when branching, the initial fitness of a child is the same as his parent.
-The presence of negative jumps allow to model diseases or accidents which generate an abrupt drop in the fitness, and individuals die when their fitness goes below 0. \\
+As explained in \cite{MaSc}, such a model may describe for instance the evolution of a population in which the positions of the particles represent their fitness.
+The fitness of each individual evolves as a spectrally negative L\'evy process, and when branching, the initial fitness of a child is the same as that of his parent.
+The presence of negative jumps makes it possible to model diseases or accidents that generate an abrupt drop in the fitness, and individuals die when their fitness goes below 0. \\